dan-leo/masters/thesis/v8/4_results.md

 ### Data Overhead

-Considering the variance in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
-However, a boxplot representation shows the characteristics of the data more fully with respect to LTE vendors, UE and MNOs.
-Since the largest UDP packets are 512 bytes in size, a line is drawn at this value for comparison.
-Data overhead is observed for all telemetry tests at once.

 \begin{figure}[ht]
   \subfloat[Transmission bytes of all manufacturers and operators, with at least 50\% of values centered between 100 and 1000 bytes except for Nokia which extends further, having a 95th percentile at 10,000 bytes or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{